strobejb/supercalc/README.md

 To package 7Calc as a gadget, zip the entire contents of the supercalc.gadget directory - and then rename the zip to 'supercalc.gadget'

-There is a ruby build script in the 'publish' directory that automates this task:
+There is a ruby build script in the 'build' directory that automates this task:

-    > cd publish
+    > cd build
     > build.rb

 The resulting supercalc.gadget file is ready to deploy